What polyamory means to me

 Potential partners have told me they want to date me, as a polyamorous woman, because they don’t have time for a full-time relationship.

-And just like a part time job, whilst you’re putting in less face to face hours, you’re working harder to keep all the balls in the air and carrying the mental load of a full-time relationship.
+Think of it like a part time job.
+Sure you’re putting in less face to face hours and seeing other people but that means you’re working harder to keep all the balls in the air and carrying the mental load of a solo relationship.